 Here's how to enable it on an app...

 - Right-click on an app in the Webdock or toolbar

 - Enable Periodically wake app in background (note this option is not available for integrated apps such as Gmail)

 So how does it work?
 Normally, your app will be woken up once in a 30-minute window, however, if your machine is under a lot of load Wavebox might extend this to a 60-minute window.
 This helps to reduce the memory and processor usage of loading pages in the background.
-This gives a good level of responsiveness for apps that you need to just keep an eye on.
-If you need badges to sync more frequently we recommend disabling sleep for those apps completely.
+This gives a good level of responsiveness for apps you need to keep an eye on.
+If you need badges to sync more frequently, we recommend completely disabling sleep for those apps.